buahaha/aa-memberaudit/README.md

 In addition character based reports gives leadership another valuable tool for managing their respective organization.

+> **Help wanted**: We are looking for help with translating this app into multiple languages, i.e. Chinese, German and Spanish.
+If you are interested you can sign up [here](https://www.transifex.com/kalkoken-apps/aa-memberaudit/dashboard/).

 ## Key Features

 Member Audit adds the following key features to Auth: